imkoi/sparse-inject/README.md

 ### Allocations
 > [!NOTE]
-> Its hard to explain how much allocations CleanResolver have, but for example in this benchmark on bindings stage:
+> Its hard to explain how much allocations SparseInject have, but for example in this benchmark on bindings stage:
 > CleanResolver call _GC.Alloc_ **270**972 times, while VContainer call **618**832 _GC.Alloc_.
 > CleanResolver allocated 25.7 MB of ram (mostly for reflection) while VContainer allocated 32.7 MB
 #### Container Configuration Stage